libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

-• 8/19 Added new GUI for OpenAi bot, Agent mode still needs to be converted.
-Still a work in progress.
+• 8/19 Added new GUI for the OpenAi Version of Aetherius, still a work in progress.

-• 8/18 New Gui for the Llama2 Version of Aetherius, most chatbots have been consolidated into one Ui.
+• 8/18 New Gui for the Llama2 Version of Aetherius, most chatbots have now been consolidated into one Ui.

 • 8/17 Merged File Processing Chatbot into Aethersearch